eturino/ts-key-set/README.md

 ### `clone()`

-all KeySet has a `clone()` method, which will return a new instance of the same class that represents the same KeySet.
+All KeySet has a `clone()` method, which will return a new instance of the same class that represents the same KeySet.

 If the KeySet is `KeySetSome` or `KeySetAllExceptSome`, they will have an array with the same keys.